BayanBEMO/Deilivry-app-java-/README.md

-# Deilivry-app-java-
+# Delivery-app-java-
-this this a fast food resturant deilivry's app developen by some students
+ A front end Android app for the d-delivery project